SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 |Take-Home Trial Period||45 days||30 days||30 days|

-They offer four competitive models of FDA-compliant hearing aid devices for those that are experiencing mild to moderately severe hearing loss, so you can buy with confidence that what you are purchasing is safe and effective.
-Starting at just $399 per pair, pricing for MDHearingAid is far more competitive than traditional hearing aid devices and often beats out similar competitors in the direct-to-consumer market.
+They offer three models of FDA-compliant hearing aids for those who are experiencing mild to moderate hearing loss.
+Starting at just $399.98 per device, pricing for MDHearingAid is more affordable than traditional hearing aid devices and often beats out similar competitors in the direct-to-consumer market.

-After taking the online hearing test and speaking with their knowledgeable instrument specialists in our MDHearingAid review, we were very impressed with the level of service that is offered by the company.
-Although we wish they offered different hearing aid designs (like in-the-ear options), they make up for the lack of customization with great prices and attentive service paired with a money-back guarantee.
+After taking the online hearing test and speaking with their knowledgeable instrument specialists for our MDHearingAid review, we were impressed with the level of service MDHearingAid offers.
+Although we wish the company offered different hearing aid designs (like in-the-ear options), they make up for the lack of customization with great prices and attentive service paired with a money-back guarantee.
 MDHearingAid continues to be a strong choice for hearing aid solutions.
-Addressing your hearing loss has never been easier!

-Yes, MDHearingAid allows all customers a risk-free 45 day trial period to try out their devices.
-If you don’t like the fit or performance of our device and you are within the trial period, their customer service staff will be happy to assist you with a return.
+Yes, MDHearingAid allows all customers a risk-free, 45-day trial period to try out their devices.
+If you don’t like the fit or performance of the device and you are within the trial period, their customer service staff will be happy to assist you with a return.

 No, the FDA does not require a medical prescription to purchase hearing aid devices.
 MDHearingAid specializes in working directly with consumers to save money and facilitate an easy buying process.